turingschool/front-end-curriculum/lessons/module-1/array-prototypes.md

 1. Read the documentation on MDN.
 2. Talk through your understanding of it together.
-3. Visual represent the method using a copy of [this Jamboard](https://jamboard.google.com/d/1FQ8dDURIkf43XTq2S6Eb2rvoiPlUihnW6NQxnzcJ7No/viewer?f=0), or make your own!
+3. Visually represent the method using a copy of [this Jamboard](https://jamboard.google.com/d/1FQ8dDURIkf43XTq2S6Eb2rvoiPlUihnW6NQxnzcJ7No/viewer?f=0), or make your own!
 <!-- 3.
 Make a visual representation of the method with your candies and paper. -->
 4. Think: What is **returned** from the method?
 5. Think: Does the method mutate the original array?